gdotdesign/elm-ui-website/public/docs/guides/drag-and-drop.md

 ## Lift - The start of a drag
-To start a **drag** you will need to call the `lift` function which takes the start mouse position, the dimensions of the elment and the model.
+To start a **drag** you will need to call the `lift` function which takes the start mouse position, the dimensions of the element and the model.

 There is a decoder to get these from an event `onWithDimensions` from the `Html.Events.Geometry` module: